In Their Own Words

 My favorite resiliency resource:

-I believe awareness is the greatest tool, and biomimicry is a limitless resource for innovation.
-The books 1491, Tending the Wild, Imperfect Balance, One Straw Revolution, and A Forest Journey are inspiring accounts for a greater understanding of our collective history and what resiliency could mean for our future.
+I believe awareness is the greatest skill, and nature is the greatest resource.
+The books 1491, Tending the Wild, Imperfect Balance, One Straw Revolution, Braiding Sweetgrass, and A Forest Journey are inspiring accounts for a greater understanding of our collective history and what resiliency could mean for our future.

 What speaks to me: